nibro7778/mydiary-framework-startup/README.md

-# mydiary-framework-startup
+# nibro-framework-startupextension

-This nuget package contain common startup service and it's configuration which can be used by any .net core 3.1 based microservices.
+Middleware nuget package for ASP.NET Core to register all common external services.
 This nuget package has following service.

 - API Versioning
 - Health Check